Third Shot Growth

 Discounts feel like a quick fix.
 Drop your off-peak rate by 30%, and suddenly those empty courts have a few bookings.
 But here's what actually happens:

-- Your prime-time customers learn to wait and book cheaper slots
+• Prime-time migration — Your best customers learn to wait and book cheaper slots

-- You attract price-sensitive players who won't pay full rates
+• Price-sensitive attraction — You attract players who won't pay full rates

 Discounting doesn't create new demand.
 It shifts existing demand to lower-margin slots while training your entire customer base to expect deals.